Kriesha Chu: 2018–present: Dream of Paradise and soundtrack appearances

 On January 3, 2018, she released her first mini-album, Dream of Paradise, along with the title track "Like Paradise".
 The lead single is composed by the harmony team of Pentagon's Hui and Flow Blow.
 "Sunset Dream" is composed by Denis Seo, Sophia Pae, and Chu herself.
 She also contributed as a lyricist for both Korean and English versions.
 "Falling Star" is a collaboration project by Chu and Kim Min-ju, an Urban Works Entertainment trainee who later became a member of the Korean-Japanese project girl group Iz*One.
 This is her first highlight project unit with a fellow company trainee entitled Project Diary.
 In September, Chu also made an appearance as the leading girl in the music video of Hoya's single, "Baby U".

 In April 2019, she contributed to the Welcome to Waikiki 2 OST with "Delight".
 Chu later contributed to the Home for Summer OST with "A Thousand Days' Love" in August 2019.
 In October 2019, she debuted as an actress through the web series Spunk, wherein she portrayed Ari.
 In the same month, Chu formally released "I Want to See You Tomorrow" for the My Sweet Melody OST, whose music video initially premiered in March 2019.

 On January 24, 2020, she starred in the music video of "Count to Three Like a Habit" by KCM.
 Chu starred in the web series Live with a Ghost.
 She has been attempting to expand her career into China.

 On 4 October 2023, it was announced that she had signed with New Way Company under the stage name Kriesha.

+In October 2025, Kriesha participated in the fourth season of Sing Again, as a contestant number 64.
+However, she was eliminated in the 3rd episode.